kev0960/ModooCode/md/inst/mov_1.md

 In certain cases, these instructions have the side effect of invalidating entries in the TLBs and the paging-structure caches.
 See Section 4.10.4.1, "Operations that Invalidate TLBs and Paging-Structure Caches," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3A for details.

 The following side effects are implementation-specific for the Pentium 4, Intel Xeon, and P6 processor family: when modifying PE or PG in register CR0, or PSE or PAE in register CR4, all TLB entries are flushed, including global entries.
-Software should not depend on this functionality in all Intel64 or IA-32 processors.
+Software should not depend on this functionality in all Intel 64 or IA-32 processors.

 In 64-bit mode, the instruction's default operation size is 64 bits.
 The REX.R prefix must be used to access CR8.
 Use of REX.B permits access to additional registers (R8-R15).
 Use of the REX.W prefix or 66H prefix is ignored.
 Use of